josephnicholas/proposal-dapp/README.md

 The *City improvement* Dapp will be composed of the following entities:

 - **Owner** - The *owner* is the administrator of the proposal system.
-The owner's responsibility is to `close` the proposal if it's alread been      voted and approved.
+The owner's responsibility is to `close` the proposal if it's already been      voted and approved.
 It is also the owner's responsiblity to `pause` the Dapp whenver there are unforeseen errors during the Dapp's usage cycle.

 - **Applicant** - The *applicant* is the one that `submits` a proposal to the system.
 The *applicant* can only apply **1** proposal at a time, this is to prevent spamming of applications which will be hard for the system to manage and for the other members to review.
 The *applicant* can only apply again if his/her proposal is approved/rejected.